ibm-cloud-docs/vpc/profiles_benchmark.md

 The CoreMark benchmark is created in [PerforKitBenchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker), an open source cloud benchmarking framework with [ibmcloud provider](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/tree/master/perfkitbenchmarker/providers/ibmcloud), which is contributed by {{site.data.keyword.cloud}} engineers.

-For Linux measurements, virtual servers are created with the Red Hat version 8.4 image in the {{site.data.keyword.cloud}} public catalog.
-For Windows measurements, servers are created with the Windows Server 2019 image.
+For the cx2 profile Linux measurements, virtual servers are created with the Red Hat version 8.4 image in the {{site.data.keyword.cloud}} public catalog and for Windows measurements, servers are created with the Windows Server 2019 image.